Computational Cost Reduction in Learned Transform Classifications: Proposed Techniques

+To get a better estimate of the classification accuracy of each model, we performed the above steps ten times on different initial models $(\mathbf{D}, \mathbf{w})$ trained using different initial values.
+The results, shown in Figure~\ref{fig:noise}, indicate a clear trade-off between the classification accuracy and how far the entries of $(\mathbf{D},\mathbf{w})^i$ are displaced from the corresponding entries of the original models $(\mathbf{D}, \mathbf{w})$.

-\begin{hypothesis} Both $\mathbf{D}$ and $\mathbf{w}$ can be powerized at the cost of a small decrease in the classification accuracy. \end{hypothesis}
+\begin{hypothesis} The model $(\mathbf{D},\mathbf{w})$ can be powerized at the cost of a slight classification accuracy decrease. \end{hypothesis}

 It is worth noting that the Theorem~\ref{theorem:powerize upper bound} guarantees an upper bound of $1/3$ for the relative distance between any real scalar $x$ and its powerized version.
-Therefore, it is reasonable to hypothesize that the classification accuracy using the powerized pair $\mathbf{D}_{power}$ and $\mathbf{w}_{power}$ is no worse than using $\mathbf{D}_i$ and $\mathbf{w}_i$, when $d_i = 1/3$, shown in Figure~\ref{fig:noise}.
-To support this hypothesis, we ran another simulation using the datasets described in the beginning of this section.
-For this simulation, we trained 10 pairs of $\mathbf{D}$ and $\mathbf{w}$ with different training sets and evaluated them and their respective powerized versions on the test set.
-Regarding the \emph{bark} vs. \emph{woodgrain} dataset, the original model accuracy were $97.33\%\,(0.93)$ and the proposed model accuracy were $97.00\%\,(1.06)$.
-As for the \emph{bark} vs. \emph{woodgrain} dataset, the original model accuracy were $84.00\%\,(1.61)$ and the proposed model accuracy were $82.65\%\,(1.26)$.
+Therefore, it is reasonable to hypothesize that the classification accuracy using the powerized pair $(\mathbf{D},\mathbf{w})_{power}$ is no worse than using $(\mathbf{D},\mathbf{w})^i$, when $d_i = 1/3$, shown in Figure~\ref{fig:noise}.
+To support this hypothesis, we performed another simulation with the datasets bark\_woodgrain and pigskin\_pressedcl. for each dataset, we trained 10 models $(\mathbf{D},\mathbf{w})^i$ on different random versions of the training set and evaluated them and their respective powerized versions $(\mathbf{D},\mathbf{w})^i_{power}$ on the test set.
+Regarding the bark\_woodgrain dataset, the original model accuracy were $97.33\%\,(0.93)$ and the powerized model accuracy were $97.00\%\,(1.06)$.
+As for the pigskin\_pressedcl, the original model accuracy were $84.00\%\,(1.61)$ and the powerized model accuracy were $82.65\%\,(1.26)$.